GoogleChrome/web.dev/src/site/content/en/blog/optimizing-content-efficiency-loading-third-party-javascript/index.md

 _Credit: Growing with the web_

-In general, you should always use `async` or `defer` for third party scripts (unless the script does something necessary for the critical rendering path):
+In general, you should always use `async` or `defer` for third-party scripts (unless the script does something necessary for the critical rendering path):

 - Use `async` if it's important to have the script run earlier in the loading